Secureframe Terms of Service

 2.1 Provision of Secureframe Platform.
 Secureframe hereby grants Customer and its authorized employees, contractors, vendors and consultants (“Authorized Users”) a limited non-exclusive, non-sublicensable, non-transferable: (a) right to access and use the Services; and (b) if applicable, license to install and use the Installed Software solely in object code form, in each case solely for Customer’s internal business purposes and subject to the terms and conditions of this Agreement.
 Usernames and passwords to the Services may not be shared or accessed by more than one unique Authorized User.
 The Services are subject to modification from time to time at Secureframe’s sole discretion, provided the modifications do not materially diminish the functionality of the Services.

 2.2 Data Protection.
 Secureframe maintains a commercially reasonable security program that is designed to: (a) ensure the security and integrity of Customer data provided by or on behalf of Customer to Secureframe in connection with the Services (“Customer Data”); (b) protect against threats or hazards to the security or integrity of Customer Data; and (c) prevent unauthorized access to Customer Data.
-Solely if and to the extent Secureframe processes Customer personal data (as defined in the DPA) that is subject to the GDPR, the GDPR Data Processing Addendum provided at https://secureframe.com/dpa (“DPA”) is hereby incorporated into, and shall be fully governed by, this Agreement.
-Solely if and to the extent Secureframe processes Customer Personal Information (as defined in the CCPA Addendum) that is subject to the CCPA, the CCPA Addendum provided on https://secureframe.com/ccpa is hereby incorporated into, and shall be fully governed by, this Agreement.
+Solely if and to the extent Secureframe processes Customer personal data that is subject to applicable data protection laws (as defined in the DPA), the Data Processing Addendum provided at https://secureframe.com/dpa (“DPA”) is hereby incorporated into, and shall be fully governed by, this Agreement.

 2.3 Restrictions.
-Customer will not, and shall ensure that any Authorized Users will not, directly or indirectly: (a) reverse engineer, decompile, disassemble, modify, copy, create derivative works of or otherwise create, attempt to create or derive the source code, object code or underlying structures, ideas or algorithms of the Services or any data related thereto; (b) attempt to probe, scan or test the vulnerability of the Services, breach the security or authentication measures of the Services without proper authorization, or render any part of the Services unusable; (c) use or access the Services to develop a product or service that is competitive with Secureframe’s products or services or engage in competitive benchmarking; (d) share, transfer, distribute, resell, lease, license, sublicense, make available or otherwise offer the Services on a standalone basis; (e) remove any proprietary notices from the Services or related Documentation; (f) provide any infringing, offensive, fraudulent or unlawful content in connection with the Services; (g) use the Services or related Documentation in any manner or for any purpose that violates this Agreement or Applicable Law, or infringes, misappropriates, or otherwise violates any Intellectual Property Right or other right of any person (collectively, the “Restrictions”).
+Customer will not, and shall ensure that any Authorized Users will not, directly or indirectly: (a) reverse engineer, decompile, disassemble, modify, copy, create derivative works of or otherwise create, attempt to create or derive the source code, object code or underlying structures, ideas or algorithms of the Services or any data related thereto; (b) attempt to probe, scan or test the vulnerability of the Services, breach the security or authentication measures of the Services without proper authorization, or render any part of the Services unusable; (c) use or access the Services to develop a product or service that is competitive with Secureframe’s products or services or engage in competitive benchmarking; (d) share, transfer, distribute, resell, lease, license, sublicense, make available or otherwise offer the Services on a standalone basis; (e) remove any proprietary notices from the Services or related Documentation; (f) provide any infringing, offensive, fraudulent or unlawful content in connection with the Services (any such content may be reported using Secureframe’s content dispute policy located at https://secureframe.com/websiteterms); (g) use the Services or related Documentation in any manner or for any purpose that violates this Agreement or Applicable Law, or infringes, misappropriates, or otherwise violates any Intellectual Property Right or other right of any person (collectively, the “Restrictions”).

 2.5 Suspension.
-Secureframe reserves the right to suspend Customer’s (or any Authorized User’s) access to the Services immediately: (a) if Customer breaches Section 2 or Section 4 of this Agreement, or breaches any other provision and fails to correct that breach within the applicable cure period; or (b) as it deems reasonably necessary to respond to any actual or potential security or availability concern that may affect Secureframe or its customers or users.
+Secureframe reserves the right to suspend Customer’s (or any Authorized User’s) access to the Services, or delete or disable any content submitted thereto, immediately: (a) if Customer breaches Section 2 or Section 4 of this Agreement, or breaches any other provision and fails to correct that breach within the applicable cure period; or (b) as it deems reasonably necessary to respond to any actual or potential security or availability concern that may affect Secureframe or its customers or users.

 2.6 Customer Responsibilities.
 Customer is solely responsible for: (a) all uses of the Services under its account (whether or not authorized); (b) all acts and omissions of Authorized Users, including ensuring that it and its Authorized Users only use the Services in compliance with this Agreement and all Applicable Law (any breach of this Agreement by an Authorized User shall be deemed a breach by Customer); (c) the entry, accuracy, integrity and legality of Customer Data and the means by which it acquires and uses such Customer Data; (d) using commercially reasonable efforts to prevent unauthorized access to or use of the Services (and promptly notifying Secureframe in the event of any such unauthorized access or use); and (e) determining whether the Services are suitable or sufficient for its business purposes.
 Secureframe’s relationship is with Customer and not individual Authorized Users or third parties using the Services through Customer, and Customer will address all claims raised by its Authorized Users directly with Secureframe.